jamescherti/outline-indent.el/README.md

 - [outline-indent.el @MELPA](https://melpa.org/#/outline-indent)
 - Article: [outline-indent.el – Indentation based Folding and Outlining in Emacs](https://www.jamescherti.com/fold-outline-indentation-emacs-package/)

-Other Emacs packages from the same author:
+Other Emacs packages by the same author:
 - [minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d): This repository hosts a minimal Emacs configuration designed to serve as a foundation for your vanilla Emacs setup and provide a solid base for an enhanced Emacs experience.
 - [vim-tab-bar.el](https://github.com/jamescherti/vim-tab-bar.el): Make the Emacs tab-bar Look Like Vim’s Tab Bar.
 - [easysession.el](https://github.com/jamescherti/easysession.el): Easysession is lightweight Emacs session manager that can persist and restore file editing buffers, indirect buffers/clones, Dired buffers, the tab-bar, and the Emacs frames (with or without the Emacs frames size, width, and height).